zac7777/Entropy/Entropy/Sets/Miscellaneous/Toys.md

 Weight: 0.5kg
 ##### Moves

-*Point:* 2 AP, create a dot of red light at any location you can see, if this is pointed at a creature they take the challenge, if they fail they take 2d2 radiation damage and are Blinded.
+*Point:* 2 AP, create a dot of red light at any location you can see, if this is pointed at a creature they take the challenge, if they fail they take 2d2 radiation damage and are Blinded until the end of their next turn.

 Avoidance type: Memory
 Roll minimum: -1